This page contains affiliate links. Please read our disclosure for more info.

 Tap water is safe to drink in Namibia.

 Travel insurance is essential in case anything goes wrong.
 We use True Traveller insurance, which is the best and cheapest option we’ve found for UK and EU citizens.
-If you are from outside Europe, we recommend World Nomads, which is a well-respected company with excellent coverage.
+If you are from outside Europe, we recommend Heymondo, which is a well-respected company with excellent coverage.

 Food and Drink

 As the most popular Namibia destinations are in remote areas, you’ll eat most of your meals at your lodge.
 Dinner and breakfast are often included in the price and lunch is available at an extra cost.

 Breakfast was always a continental style buffet with bread, cheese, meat, fruit, and cereal plus eggs and meat cooked to order.